This research is funded by proceeds from the Protect Wild Dolphins and Protect Florida Whales specialty license plates.

 - Conduct scientific research through genetic, telemetry, and bioacoustical research

 Experience and Capabilities

-From January 1, 1998 to Present (2008), the MMRC has responded more than 240 stranding incidents involving more than 300 individuals, distributed over seven cetacean species (Kogia breviceps, Kogia simus, Mesoplodon europaeus, Peponocephala electra, Stenella clymene, Steno bredanensis, and Tursiops truncatus) and two species of Artic pinnipeds, Bearded Seal (Erignathus barbatus) and Hooded Seals (Cystophora cristata) .
+MMRC has responded to hundreds of stranding incidents involving more than seven cetacean species (Kogia breviceps, Kogia simus, Mesoplodon europaeus, Peponocephala electra, Stenella clymene, Steno bredanensis, and Tursiops truncatus) and two species of Artic pinnipeds: the Bearded Seal (Erignathus barbatus) and the Hooded Seal (Cystophora cristata).

 Additionally, post-graduate positions have provided a valuable learning platform for these professionals to gain important experience in preparing themselves for future careers in the field of marine mammal care and conservation, and greatly enhance our staff effectiveness as they provide full support roles from beginning to end throughout every marine mammal stranding event.
 The program also depends on a sizable number of trained and dependable volunteers to assist in all aspects of our marine mammal-stranding response program.

 Marine Mammals Ashore: A Field Guide for Strandings by J.R.
 Geraci and V.J.
 Lounsbury provides additional references and has provided countless numbers of marine mammal rehabilitators and scientists around the world with information vital to help manage successful response, rehabilitation, and release of marine mammals.
 This reference book includes information on natural and human-related mortality, zoonoses and public health issues, network organization and public education, and animal release and monitoring, as well as new and updated protocols for specimen and data collection and responding to unusual mortality events.
 The book's tough, water-resistant paper, vinyl cover, and spiral binding make it a sturdy companion in the field.